 para 6.6 para 11.2 Ferries Accessibility Fund Application - Equalities Impact Assessment (EQIA)

 Title of Project

 Aims and Objectives Brief description of project.

-Part of Organisation responsible
+Organisation responsible

 Evidence and Engagement

 What evidence has been used for assessment.

 Who has been engaged with.

 What groups of people will be covered / assisted

 What will be the impact on these groups.

 Implementation / Planning

 What risks may arise

 Stages involved

 Timeline of project

 Conclusions

-What is expected outcome
+List the outcomes